pcardona34/agnostep-theme/README.md

 This theme was created mostly from the [Papirus Iconset](https://github.com/PapirusDevelopmentTeam/papirus-icon-theme.git).
 New icons were created for some applications: Gorm, projectCenter...
-The UI theme was inpired by the Sleek flat theme of GNUstep.
+The UI theme was inspired by the Sleek flat theme of GNUstep.
 The color palette was inspired from the classic OPENSTEP background.
 The default wallpapers were created on purpose.
 Of course, you may change it with a picture of your own using the Preferences of GWorkspace.